Lord of Misrule (film): Release

+Lord of Misrule was released by Magnolia Pictures and Magnet Releasing in select theatres, digital, and streaming via Hulu.
 The film was released digitally on 8 January 2024.

+Reception

-Critical reception
+Critical response

+Lord of Misrule was included on the Hollywood Reporter list of "Best Horror Films of 2023."

+Metacritic, which uses a weighted average, assigned the film a score of 46 out of 100, based on 5 critics, indicating "mixed or average" reviews.

 Leslie Felperin, in The Guardian, awarded it two stars, calling it "a poor man's reworking" of The Wicker Man.
 Alan Jacques, for the Limerick Post, awarded three stars, describing the film as having "heaps of unfulfilled potential.
 Palpable atmosphere and compelling drama are often lost in a muddle of cliches and shiftless theatrics.
 Overall though, the absorbing twist at the end more than makes up for many of its inadequacies."
 Meagan Navarro, for Bloody Disgusting, wrote that the film "can't fully escape the trappings established by quintessential folk horror films like The Wicker Man", but "is carried by the strength of its intriguing mythology and stunning production value".
 Daniel Akinbola, for Filmhounds, gave it three stars, stating that it "doesn't do anything innovative", but "is a solid folk horror with a few stand out moments and solid performances".